-Reference Code SVC Routine Types Reference Notes 6 3,4 Since relocatable address constants are not relocated when a type 3 or 4 SVC routine is loaded into virtual storage, you cannot use them in coding these routines; nor can you use macro instructions whose expansions contain relocatable address constants.
-Types 1 and 2 are not affected by this restriction since they are part of the resident control program.
-3 7 2,3,4 The SVRB is no longer extendable, but is a fixed size of 200 bytes.
+Reference Code SVC Routine Types Reference Notes 7 2,3,4 The SVRB is no longer extendable, but is a fixed size of 200 bytes.
 When a type 2, 3, or 4 SVC routine receives control, register 5 contains the address of the SVRB within this 200-byte area.
 This SVRB contains a 40-byte "extended save area."
 In addition, an area is provided for a STAE control block (SCB); this SCB will be used by the recovery termination manager when an ESTAE or ESTAI is issued within an SVC routine.
 8 2,3,4 You can issue the WAIT macro instruction if you hold no locks.
 You can issue WAIT macro instructions that await either single or multiple-events.
 The event control block (ECB) for single-event waits or the ECB list and ECBS for multiple-event waits must be in virtual stroage.
 9 4 When you issue an XCTL macro instruction in a routine under control of a type 4 SVRB, the new load module must be located in the fixed or pageable link pack area.
-The contents of registers 2 throught 13 are unchanged when control is passed to the load module; register 15 contains the entry point of the called load module.
+The contents of registers 2 through 13 are unchanged when control is passed to the load module; register 15 contains the entry point of the called load module.
 10 all No SVC routines except ABEND may be called if locks are held.
 ABEND may be called at any time.
 11 all No locks may be held.
 If locks are held, branch entry to SVCs is acceptable, or the locks may be freed, the SVC issued, and the locks reobtained.
 12 all Branch using return register 14 should be used.
 Otherwise, if locks are held, SVC 3 results in abnormal termination.
 13 all If an SVC routine is entered with a lock held or if an SVC routine obtains a lock, it should specify a functional recovery routine (FRR) for a long as the lock is held (see SETFRR macro instruction).
 The FRR receives control if an error occurs, and ensures the validity of the data being serialized by the lock; the FRR either recovers or releases the lock and continues with termination.
 If no FRR is specified, the recovery termination manager will release the lock and terminate the task.
 No cleanup of the data is performed.
 (Note that the lock is released before any STAI/ESTAI/ESTAE (or STAE) recovery routine is entered.
 If no locks are acquired for or by an SVC routine, then an ESTAE may be used to define your recovery processing (see ESTAE and SETRP macro instructions).